 Rutin is a bioflavonoid found in buckwheat bran as well as in citrus fruits, black tea and apple peel.
 It is known to help reduce cholesterol, lower blood pressure and maintain the strength and flexibility of capillaries, the smallest and most delicate of the body's blood vessels.

-I asked Tieraona Low Dog, M.D., director of the Fellowship at the Arizona Center for Integrative Medicine and an authority on botanical medicine, about the usefulness of isolated rutin for the treatment of vascular insufficiency.
+I asked Tieraona Low Dog, M.D., an internationally recognized expert in the fields of integrative medicine, dietary supplements and women's health, and an authority on botanical medicine, about the usefulness of isolated rutin for the treatment of vascular insufficiency.
 She told me that while rutin is important for the structural integrity and strength of capillaries, you might consider two other supplements that have more compelling evidence in the treatment of vascular insufficiency: horse chestnut extract (Aesculus hippocastanum) and Pycnogenol, a potent, proprietary antioxidant made from the bark of pine trees.
 Among its components are proanthocyanidins, red pigments (also found in blueberries and grapes) that aid in strengthening capillaries, arteries and veins.
 Dr. Low Dog said both of these supplements are safe and effective when used appropriately.

 She said that that horse chestnut extract has been studied in multiple clinical trials and found to be very effective for vascular insufficiency.
 She recommends looking for extracts standardized to contain at least 20% triterpene glyosides (calculated as escin) from a reputable company.
 Dr. Low Dog commented that she often recommends Nature's Way horse chestnut or Venastat (take as directed on package).